$100k H-1B Fee Struck Down by District Court; Trump Administration Appeals (Updated June 14)

-On June 8, Judge Leo T. Sorokin in the U.S. District Court of Massachusetts struck down the Trump administration’s $100,000 fee on the entry of new H-1B visa holders.
+On June 8, Judge Leo T. Sorokin in the U.S. District Court of Massachusetts struck down the Trump administration’s $100,000 fee on all new H-1B hires who require processing at consulates outside the United States.
 In the case of California v.
 Mullin, the judge granted a motion for summary judgment by the plaintiffs, a coalition of 20 states.
 He declared, “The Policy implementing the Proclamation is declared unlawful and is vacated in its entirety.”

 The fee had been announced in Sept.
 2025 by a presidential proclamation.